Porbandar

-Porbandar's beach locally known as 'Chowpati' has a long, sandy expanse along the ocean.
-Construction activities to provide attractions and manage litter and facilities on Chowpati Beach started in around 2003.
-It has been furnished with well-arranged seating for tourists and commuters; there is a skating rink for children.
-The Chowpati ground has been used for the 'Janamastmi Fair', an annual festival.
-This place is well equipped with a circuit house and a range of hotels nearby for visitors.

-Fisheries give a lot of employment to the city and to neighboring districts.
-Porbandar is also one of the last coasts remaining where the threatened marine mammal dugong can be found.
-Officials are working out for the conservation policies for the mammal.

-Etymology

-As per the reference in Sudama Charitra of Skanda Purana, a religious text with plenty of geographical information, the present Porbandar city was names after Goddess Porav, and was located along the river banks of Asmavati.
+Porbandar is a city and the headquarters of Porbandar district in the Indian state of Gujarat.
+It is the birthplace of Mahatma Gandhi and Sudama.
+It was the former capital of the Porbandar princely state.
+Porbandar and Chhaya are the twin cities of each other and both cities are jointly governed by Porbandar–Chhaya Municipal Corporation.

 History

 Late Harappan settlement (1600-1400 BCE)

 Onshore explorations in and around Porbandar brought to light the remains of a Late Harappan settlement dating back to the 16th-14th centuries BCE.
 There is evidence to suggest that the Harappan legacy of maritime activity continued till the late Harappan period on the Saurashtra coast.
 The discovery of ancient jetties along the Porbandar creek signifies the importance of Porbandar as an active center of maritime activities in the past.

 Indian theology views Porbandar as the birthplace of Sudama, a friend of Krishna.
 For this reason, it is also referred to as Sudaamapuri or Sudamapuri.